Pick though the beans. Remove discolored, shriveled beans and any foreign material. Rinse well.

 Here’s What You Do:

 Pour all beans into a medium bowl and add water to cover by two inches.
 Let soak 8 to 24 hours.
 We soaked beans from 9 am to 5 pm and prepared fantastic chili for supper.
+In a 4-quart pot bring beans to a boil for 30 minutes.
+Turn off heat, drain and set aside.

 Cut up 3-4 pieces bacon and place in bowl of pressure cooker on Sauté setting.
 Cook 5 minutes till bacon partially browned.